-formulate and develop statistical models in a logical manner.
+• formulate and build statistical and algorithmic models in a logical manner.

-- understand, formulate and use quantitative models arising in social science, business and other contexts. - understand probability theory and the concept of uncertainty. - demonstrate a knowledge and understanding of prediction, classification, regression and clustering. - show a good knowledge and understanding in advanced areas of statistics. - apply quantitative techniques to the analysis of data.
+- understand, formulate and use quantitative models arising in social science, business and other contexts to tackle real-world problems. - understand probability theory and the concept of uncertainty. - demonstrate a knowledge and understanding of prediction, classification, regression and clustering. - analyse data and draw actionable insights for informed decision-making. - show a good knowledge and understanding in advanced areas of statistics. - Learn and use a variety of statistical software packages and programming languages R and Python to conduct data analysis - apply advanced quantitative techniques to the analysis of large and complex data.